Skip to main navigation Skip to main content

 Questions?

-If you have questions about the program(s), applications, or your proposed project, please reach out!
+If you have questions, please reach out!

 Email KHC.TaxCredits@ky.gov